Lulliter/r-ggplot-points-question/README.md

 # Next fill these out
 -> in R
 We will start by filling out the yml file. yml files, while confusing looking at first, are basically a road-map for R to know how to assemble your website.

+# Next to actually build this as a website
+-> in Terminal
+touch build_site.R

+-> in R
+	... fill as
+	run 	# Output created: index.html

+# Next to actually publish
+-> in Terminal
+	#Let's add all the files to our git staging area
+	git add -A #the -A flag tells it git you want everything

+	#Now we can commit
+	git commit -m "My first website commit.
+The begining of greatness"

+	#Now we push.
+Note the addendum to normal pushing
+	git push origin master